PostHog/posthog.com/contents/handbook/engineering/support-hero.md

 1. Support Hero, first line responder to customer questions and bug reports
 2. Secondary on-call, responsible for prioritizing and solving escalated issues, Sentry errors and alerts.

-When someone is _Support Hero_, they are also the secondary on-call person for their team
+When someone is _Support Hero_, they are also the secondary on-call person for their team.

 ## 1. Support Hero

-Every week, we assign one person to be the "Support Hero."
+Every week, we assign one person to be the Support Hero.
 If this is you this week, congratulations!
-Support hero is an intense but super fun week where you get to talk to a bunch of users, get the statisfaction of helping them out and contribute to a lot of different parts of our system.
+Support Hero is an intense but super fun week where you get to talk to a bunch of users, get the statisfaction of helping them out and contribute to a lot of different parts of our system.

-All other work takes a back seat while you're doing support, so don't plan on doing any 'normal' work.
+All other work takes a back seat while you're doing support, so don't plan on doing any normal work.

 ### Availability

-You should work your 'normal' hours during this week.
+You should work your normal hours during this week.
 Right now people in other timezones will jump in ad-hoc to catch messages that fall outside of the Support Hero's hours.
-Just make sure that as support hero you are doing the bulk of the debugging/fixing.
+Just make sure that as Support Hero you are doing the bulk of the debugging/fixing.

 If you are planning on taking a day off or you won't be available, please find someone to swap with and update the rotation on PagerDuty.
 Be sure to schedule an override for both swaps and **do not alter the rotation order** to avoid affecting other members.